openupm/openupm/docs/docs/adding-upm-package.md

 sidebarDepth: 2
 showFooter: false
 ---
-# Adding Upm Package
+# Adding UPM Package

-## Upm Package Criteria
+## UPM Package Criteria

 OpenUPM requires the package repository fulfils below criteria
-- Containing the required `package.json` of upm package.
-The `package.json` can be placed at any folder.
+- The valid UPM structure.
+At least contains a `package.json` file, can be placed at a sub-folder.
-- Open source license.
-It is recommended to choose one from [spdx license list](https://spdx.org/licenses/), especially the one with OSI approved flag.
-For custom license (or dual licenses), it should be clear whether the package is commercial available.
+- An open source license.
+It is recommended to choose one from the [spdx license list](https://spdx.org/licenses/).
 - Hosting on Github.
-For now only GitHub repository are supported, but generic git support is under consideration.
+For now only GitHub repositories are supported, but the generic git support is under consideration.
-- Git tags that conforms valid semver format, with or without the `v` prefix. i.e. `v1.1.0`, `1.1.0`, `1.1.1-preview`, `v2.0.0-preview.1`.
-Valid tags will be built as package releases.
-You can create git tags (though GitHub release feature) after adding a repository to the system.
+- Git tags that are valid semver, with/without the `v` prefix. i.e. `v1.1.0`, `1.1.0`, `1.1.1-preview`, `v2.0.0-preview.1`.
+Only valid tags are built.
+It is recommended to either using the GitHub release feature, or CI tools to create git tags.

+## Understanding Different Folder Structures of UPM Repositories

+There're three typical folder structures of UPM repositories.
+OpenUPM build pipelines can handle all of them.

+- UPM package at the root path
+- UPM package at a sub-folder
+- UPM package at a sub-folder with UPM branch

+### UPM Package at the Root Path

+The `package.json` file is located at the root path of the master branch.
+It is the simplest case.

+### UPM Package at a Sub-folder

+The master branch is usually an Unity project (with Assets folder).
+The `package.json` file is located at a sub-folder, for example `Assets/package-name` or `Packages/com.namespace.package-name`.
+Git tags are based on the master branch.
+Build pipelines will detect the location of the `package.json` file, and handle it correctly.

+### UPM Package at a Sub-folder with UPM Branch

+The master branch is usually an Unity project (with Assets folder).
+The `package.json` file is located at a sub-folder, for example `Assets/package-name` or `Packages/com.namespace.package-name`.
+An `upm` branch is created from the package folder using the `git subtree split/push` command to make the `package.json` file placed at the root path.
+So the package can be installed by Unity Package Manager via git url.
+Git tags are based on the upm branch.

 ## Package YAML File

-OpenUPM uses a yaml file to describe the package information.
+OpenUPM uses a yaml file to store the package information.
 Here's an example.

 ```yaml
 # package name